kyma-project/test-infra/development/tools/cmd/externalsecretschecker/README.md

 ## Overview

-This command checks external secrets synchronization status, and if every secret has a corresponding external secret.
+This command checks external Secrets synchronization status, and if every Secret has a corresponding external Secret.

 ## Usage